ClickCease

 6. Frequency and Duration of Sessions

-Specify how often the client will attend therapy sessions (e.g., weekly, bi-weekly) and the expected duration of treatment.
-For OCD, treatment duration can vary greatly depending on the severity of symptoms and the client’s response to therapy.
+Specify how often the client will attend therapy sessions (e.g., weekly, bi-weekly) and the anticipated duration of treatment.
+The duration can vary significantly based on symptom severity and the client’s response to therapy.

 7. Client Responsibilities

-Clearly outline the client’s responsibilities in the treatment process, which may include:
+Clearly identify the client’s responsibilities in the treatment process, which may include:

 • Practicing coping strategies and techniques discussed in therapy.